pop-os/firmware-manager/README.md

 The `firmware-manager` library provides functions for scanning firmware, and an event loop which receives and sends event signals through channels.
 One channel receives messages from the frontend, whereas the other sends messages to the frontend.
 This is designed to be run in a background thread in order to prevent a UI that uses the firmware manager from blocking as requests are being processed.

 Additionally, the event API is expected to be used with the provided `slotmap`-based entity-component architecture.
 This allows a frontend to assign entity IDs to their requests, and receive those entity IDs back in responses.
-In doing so, frontends can avoid the need for complex runtime reference-counnting, or creating reference cycles.
+In doing so, frontends can avoid the need for complex runtime reference-counting, or creating reference cycles.
 The frontend has exclusive ownership of the data that an entity ID refers to.

 ### GTK Application / Library